nasa/harmony-browse-image-generator/README.md

 * `README.md` - This file, containing guidance on developing the service.

-* `conda_requirements.txt` - A list of service dependencies, such as GDAL, that cannot be installed via Pip.

 * `dev-requirements.txt` - list of packages required for service development.

 * `legacy-CHANGELOG.md` - Notes for each version that was previously released